Posted on November 30, 2010 - 6 Comments

 To continue with my disagreement with the negative information on vitamin A put out by the Vitamin D Council and repeated by Dr. Mercola on his site.

-The Weston A. Price Foundation (www.westonaprice.org) appears to be truly non-profit, or at least they don’t flog products on their site.
-Weston A. Price was a fascinating medical pioneer.
+The Weston A. Price Foundation (www.westonaprice.org) is based on the work of Weston A. Price, a fascinating medical pioneer.
 In the mid-nineteen thirties as a dentist, he started to question why his patients in North America had such bad teeth.
 He traveled around the world observing different cultures that followed their traditional diets, and surprisingly, found a relationship between the health of one’s teeth, and general health, and what constituted a “natural” diet.

-While I disagree with the extremely negative view that the Price Foundation has of soy foods (articulated in the book and in a previous blog, “Soy Food Blues”) I do agree with the majority of their opinions on diet.
+While I disagree with the extremely negative view that the Price Foundation has of soy foods (articulated in Health Secrets Volume One, and in a previous blog, “Soy Food Blues”) I do agree with the majority of their opinions on diet.
 Except for the necessity of eating meat; and as I’ve stated before, I believe the “Blood Type Diet” helps us to determine which cultures our gene pool originated from, and so narrows down our dietary choices to a more individual level.